dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 ----
 ### Lab 1.4 - Break & fix (25 min)

+Troubleshooting is half the exam.
+This lab walks through two of the most common pod-failure modes and the exact diagnostic commands to use.

+Prerequisites: fresh project: oc new-project lab14.

 In a fresh project:

-1. Deploy `oc new-app --image=nginx:does-not-exist`.
+1. Deploy a deliberately broken app with oc new-app --image=nginx:does-not-exist.
+Deploy `oc new-app --image=nginx:does-not-exist`.
-2. Use `oc describe` / `oc get events` to identify the cause.
+2. Identify the cause with oc describe / oc get events.
+Use `oc describe` / `oc get events` to identify the cause.
 3. Fix by patching the image to `nginx:1.27`.
-4. Now break it again by setting `replicas=2` and an impossible `resources.requests.cpu: "1000"`.
-Diagnose with events.
+4. Break it again with an impossible CPU request; Diagnose with events.
 Fix.

-Lab 1.4 — Break & fix (25 min)

-Troubleshooting is half the exam.
-This lab walks through two of the most common pod-failure modes and the exact diagnostic commands to use.

-Prerequisites:

-Fresh project: oc new-project lab14.

-Step 1 — Deploy a deliberately broken app with oc new-app --image=nginx:does-not-exist
+Scale to 2, set resources.requests.cpu: "1000" (1000 whole cores — no node can satisfy this).Now break it again by setting `replicas=2` and an impossible `resources.requests.cpu: "1000"`.

 <details>
-<summary>💡 Solution</summary>
+<summary>💡 Solution Step 1 </summary>
 bashoc new-app --image=nginx:does-not-exist
 # --> Found container image ... (or warning that the image couldn't be inspected)
 # --> Creating resources ...